Ready to make a deal on a short sale?

 If a homeowner is upside down on their mortgage payments, it's becoming increasingly common for the lender to agree to a short sale, whereby the lender consents to release the mortgage for an amount less than what's owed.
 For more information, simply contact me

 .
 I'm glad to answer any questions you have about real estate short sales.

 From time to time, yes.
 Often times people hear the term "short sale" and automatically think of a seller that is in financial trouble and needing to sell their house quickly to avert further financial problems.
 This is occasionally the case and can be an opportunity for a buyer to do well from another's misfortune.
 On the other hand, a lender may consider a short sale even if the seller is current with their mortgage, but property values have fallen.
 In these instances the reduced price may in fact be in line with actual market values, not below.

 How do I buy a short sale?

-Use a REALTOR® with short sale expertise.
+Hire a real estate agent with short sale expertise.

 Looking to Buy?

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.